-This study is double-masked, with subjects randomized to use [REDACTED] contact lenses and Biofinity contact lenses for the duration of the two 30-day treatment periods.
-[REDACTED]
+This study is double-masked, with subjects randomized to use PRECISION1 contact lenses or Biotrue contact lenses for the duration of a 1-week treatment period per lens type. ■

-[REDACTED]

-[REDACTED]

-This level of masking will be maintained throughout the conduct of the study.
-Unmasking will occur only after all planned study data have been validated, and the database locked.
+[REDACTED] Unmasking will occur only after all planned study data have been validated, and the database locked.